Jrmromao/prompt-craft/docs/branding-updates.md

 ## Next Steps

-1. Create a script to automate the replacement of "PromptCraft" with "PromptHive" in all files
+1. Create a script to automate the replacement of "PromptCraft" with "PromptCraft" in all files
-2. Update all email addresses from @promptcraft.com to @prompthive.co
+2. Update all email addresses from @PromptCraft.com to @PromptCraft.co
-3. Update all URLs from promptcraft.com to prompthive.co
+3. Update all URLs from PromptCraft.com to PromptCraft.co
 4. Test all pages after updates to ensure no broken links
 5. Update any hardcoded references in the database or environment variables